Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Introduction

-The main contributions of this paper can be broadly divided into the following two parts: Firstly, we propose a novel channel model called a \emph{modular arithmetic erasure channel} in \defref{def:V} of \sectref{sect:maec}, which can be naturally reduced to BECs; $q$-ary erasure channels ($q$-ECs) in a na\"{i}ve sense (see, e.g., \cite[p.~589]{mackay_2003}); $q$-ary input ordered erasure channels (OECs) proposed by Park and Barg \cite[p.~2285]{park_barg_isit2011} when $q$ is a prime power; and Sahebi and Pradhan's senary-input erasure-like channels \cite[Fig.~4: Channel~2]{sahebi_pradhan_it2013}.
-To our erasure-like channel model, in \thref{th:recursive_V} of \sectref{sect:recursive}, we show the ease of analyzing the polar transform in which it seems a weighted sum \cite{abbe_li_madiman_2017} under the ring $\mathbb{Z}/q\mathbb{Z}$ of integers modulo $q$.
-More precisely, similar to the polar transforms for BECs, we show in \thref{th:recursive_V} that the synthetic channels, in which the initial channels are modular arithmetic erasure channels, are again equivalent to other modular arithmetic erasure channels with certain transition probabilities.
-Secondly, we characterize the asymptotic distribution of multilevel channel polarization for modular arithmetic erasure channels, i.e., each limiting proportion of partially noiseless synthetic channels.
-Before we consider an arbitrary input alphabet size $q$, we restrict our attention to the case where $q$ is a prime power, and we then simply characterize in \thref{th:primepower} of \sectref{sect:primepower} the asymptotic distribution of multilevel channel polarization for modular arithmetic erasure channels.
-By extending this simple argument, in \sectref{sect:composite}, we next examine the asymptotic distribution in the case where $q$ is an arbitrary positive integer; and give Algorithm~\ref{alg:main} to calculate the asymptotic distribution as computable quantities.
+The main contributions of this study can be broadly divided into the following two parts: Firstly, we propose a novel channel model called \emph{modular arithmetic erasure channels} (MAECs), which can be naturally specialized to the following erasure-like channels: BECs, a na\"{i}ve definition of $q$-ary erasure channels ($q$-ECs) (see, e.g., \cite[p.~589]{mackay_2003}), $q$-ary input ordered erasure channels (OECs) proposed by Park and Barg \cite[p.~2285]{park_barg_isit2011}, and Sahebi and Pradhan's senary-input channels \cite[Fig.~4: Channel~2]{sahebi_pradhan_it2013}.
+Then, we show that analyzing the polarization properties for MAECs is a straightforward endeavor under our framework.
+Similar to the polar transform for BECs, we show that the synthetic channels generated from an MAEC are again equivalent to other MAECs with certain transition probabilities.
+Secondly, we characterize the asymptotic distribution of multilevel channel polarization for MAECs.
+Specifically, we establish an algorithm for calculating the asymptotic distribution for a given MAEC.
+Figure~\ref{fig:mu_d} illustrates the symmetric capacities of the synthetic channels induced by the polar transform for an MAEC with input alphabet size $q = 4500$; this channel results in multilevel channel polarization.
+This figure is plotted using our proposed recursive formulas of the polar transform for MAECs and its asymptotic distribution is calculated by our proposed algorithm.
+This result solves an open problem in the study of multilevel channel polarization (cf.\ \cite[Section~9.2.1]{nasser_PhD}) in the particular case of MAECs.

-The rest of this paper is organized as follows: In \sectref{sect:preliminaries}, we introduce basic notations used in this study together with detailed notions of strong and multilevel channel polarization.
-Modular arithmetic erasure channels are proposed in \sectref{sect:ease}; and then, the ease of analyzing polar transforms for this channel model is characterized, as in the polar transforms for BECs.
-The asymptotic distribution of multilevel channel polarization for modular arithmetic erasure channels is solved in \sectref{sect:asymptotic_distribution_MAEC}. \sectref{sect:conclusion} concludes this study.